proknow/proknow-sdk-dotnet/docs/index.md

 # Introduction
-proknow-sdk is a .NET Core software development kit (SDK) to interface with [ProKnow](https://proknow.com) from .NET applications.
+proknow-sdk is a .NET software development kit (SDK) to interface with [ProKnow](https://proknow.com) from .NET applications.

 # Installation